This post was updated on April 10, 2023

 Bleach and Wood Decks.
 Is it a good idea?

 There is a lot of debate as to whether or not bleach or bleach-based products can be used to clean a wood deck.
 After all, bleach is cheap and readily available and has always been known as a household cleaner.
 To better understand this dilemma, let’s take a look at what bleach is.

+Typically for cleaning wood, the sodium percarbonate cleaners fair much better than sodium hypochlorite bleach.
 The bleach that most are referring to when asking if it is safe on wood, is generally regular household bleach or chlorine.
 This type of bleach has been proven to whiten the wood and damage the wood’s lignin that helps bind the cellular structure of the wood.
-In other words, bleach (sodium hypchlorite) can damage the wood cells.
+In other words, bleach (sodium hypochlorite) can damage the wood cells.

 In addition, although bleach does an excellent job of removing mold and mildew, it is only an average cleaner at best.
 Bleach will not remove some of the dirt and grime that may be present in the wood.
 Removing old existing deck stains or sealers from the wood prior to refinishing is another crucial step in restoring a deck.
 Bleach will also not remove these contaminants resulting in a poor finish.

-There is much better wood deck cleaning alternatives out there other than bleach or bleach-based cleaners.
+There are much better wood deck cleaning alternatives out there other than bleach or bleach-based cleaners.
 Bleach is not a great wood cleaner, it can damage the wood fibers, and can be unsafe to handle.
 Stick with cleaners that are designed for wood cleaning and prepping wood decks for stain.

 Have A Question on Deck Cleaning?
 Ask Below

 Deck Stain Help & Questions